isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/explore-sandbox.md

 * Receiving an email invitation to the AEP shared sandbox.
 * Inviting new users in the adminconsole.
 * Navigating the AEP UI.
-<p>&nbsp;</p>

 For a general overview of the Sandbox technology in AEP, see this [article](https://docs.adobe.com/content/help/en/experience-platform/sandbox/home.html).

 ## The Shared AEP Sandbox
-<p>&nbsp;</p>

-Partners are given access to various Adobe Experience Cloud products (non-AEP products like Analytics, Target, Launch, etc) via their own Adobe Experience Cloud Org (non-shared).
+Exchange partners are given access to various Adobe Experience Cloud products (non-AEP products like Analytics, Target, Launch, etc) via their own Adobe Experience Cloud Org (non-shared).
 Partners are given system administrator access rights to their own Org to manage users and other permissions.
 Adobe Experience Platform (AEP) is treated differently than other Adobe sandboxes.
 Here are the key differences:

 * Access to AEP will NOT be through the partners main Adobe Experience Cloud sandbox Org.
 * Access to AEP will be through a shared Adobe Exchange Org.